anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-02-08-chef-custom-resource.md

 ```

 #Concluding Thoughts
 I have to admit that the way resources are created doesn't feel all that intuitive to me just yet.
 It could very well be that I just haven't used Chef enough for it to be intuitive yet; that's what [Michael](http://hedge-ops.com) says, anyway.
-But that's what this kata is for - to practice over and over until it is engrained.
+But that's what this kata is for - to practice over and over until it is ingrained.